SKILL.md

 $computeexpressions without attaching them to fields with|(%Name) - Using absolute paths in

-$computeinstead of relative references to parent context - Using
+$computeinstead of relative references to parent context - Reference value without the

 $reftargeting a scalar definition (must target object schema) - Redefining an inherited field without using